Open Call for Artists: Submit Your Art to our 34 Gallery Initiative!

 Recognized by the World Bank, Simuka Africa was a founding member of the Global Youth Anti-Corruption Network formed at the Global Youth Leadership Forum.
 Further, Simuka Africa was elected to represent Zimbabwean youngsters at the Africa Union Pre-Heads of States Summit held in Addis Ababa, Ethiopia.
 The delegation was involved in drafting the agenda for the AU Heads of States Summit.

-SDG 2: THE MATCH-A-MEAL CAMPAIGN
+SDG 2: MATCH-A-MEAL CAMPAIGN & Community Gardens

 We contribute towards the Building Sustainable and Safe Futures for Girls and Young Women Project in Zimbabwe.
 To date, we have assisted more than 650 vulnerable households with food & vegetable garden assistance.
 We also provide monthly supplies of basic food, skills training & starting capital entrepreneurial activities to girls and young women at risk & child marriages.

-SDG 3: The 34 Gallery Initiative
+SDG 3.4: The 34 Gallery Initiative

-34Gallery.org is based on UN SDG 3.4 guidelines to promote positive mental health by utilizing the Arts.
-Our outreach is facilitated virtually through self-care tips, art therapy, and awareness campaigns.
+• 34Gallery.org is based on UN SDG 3.4 guidelines to promote positive mental health by utilizing the Arts.

 SDG 4: NORTON VOCATIONAL TRAINING CENTRE & Library